piyushpatel2005/django-examples/bookmarks/README.md

 - Add ability to create profile when using social authentication and add it to the social auth pipeline in `settings.py`
 - Create images app to bookmark images
 - Create image model with many to many relation with user
+- Posting image content from other sites
+- Created form for image creation with custom clean, save methods
+- Added bookmarklet to bookmark images